eoin-cr/netsoc-mdwiki/change-site.md

 ## Making a redirect subdomain
 Just like for changing the website, change the subdomain files by cloning the [nginx config repo](https://github.com/ucdnetsoc/docker-nginx-jekyll/tree/master/_conf) locally, and then pushing your changes to git.

-To make a new subdomain create a new file by doing `nano subdomain.netsoc.com.conf`.
+To make a new subdomain create a new file by doing `$ nano subdomain.netsoc.com.conf`.
 The code for a subdomain which redirects to a different site is as follows:
 ```
 server {
     listen 443;